Agasya27/Antibiotic_Project/README.md

 - Use a Web Service, not a Static Site (Streamlit needs a Python server).
 - Chain build commands with `&&` so the second pip command runs.
 - If requirements install fails, ensure Python 3.11 is selected (via `.python-version` or env var).
+ - On Render/Cloud, avoid installing PyTorch unless needed; the UI will work with CatBoost-only, or point it to a remote API.

 ## Streamlit Community Cloud (streamlit.io)